AlphaDumbuya/edm/README.md

 # EDM (Evangelism, Discipleship, Missions) Project
+_Note: Small edit to trigger a new commit._

 A comprehensive web platform for EDM's mission work in Sierra Leone and Oregon, USA.